masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 If you ever design patterns in OOP (Object-Oriented Programming), you may be find some similar coherence with the above examples.

-Now let's try to understand how the two examples above are functioning and how we manage a better control over when to execute functions in synchronous programming.
+Now let's try to understand how the two simple examples above are functioning and how we manage a better control over when to execute functions in synchronous programming.

 If we look at in '**Synchronous Programming: example1**' in this line,
 ```javascript